priiduneemre/btcd-cli4j/README.md

 For a short list of usage examples (mostly just sample API calls), see the [examples](https://github.com/priiduneemre/btcd-cli4j/tree/master/examples/src/main) module.

-Please note that some of the examples above will only work on the Bitcoin TESTNET chain (for obvious reasons).
+Please note that some of the examples above will only work on the Bitcoin TESTNET3 chain (for obvious reasons).

 ##Supporting the project